catamount-music/public-domain/README.md

 ## Sync Metadata

-`sync-metadata- .md` defines what metadata is critical, important, or nice and talks a bit about the challenges of working with multiple files.
+`sync-metadata-guidelines.md` defines what metadata is critical, important, or nice and talks a bit about the challenges of working with multiple files.

+`id3-metadata-notes.md` are notes from a session I attended at the 2024 Taxi Road Rally about audio file metadata for sync publishing run by the TrackStage people.

 ## License